-- Referring to the collaborations between flood protection and nature actors the analysis showed that both networks were heterogeneous and well-connected.
+- The analysis of the collaborations between flood protection and nature actors showed that both networks were heterogeneous and well-connected.
 Additionally, only a few ties existed between the flood protection group and the nature organizations.
-This fragmentation has been increased by the discontinuation of a public coordinator which represented one of those links.

 - To solve the tension between a desire for multi-stakeholder participation and the fragmented reality, we suggest to follow a joint maintenance approach in the current collaborative processes to maintain Dutch floodplains.